menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Burlington - Lowell has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Burlington - Lowell has few renters and college students.
 But the biggest reason it is quieter in Burlington - Lowell than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Burlington - Lowell may be for you.

-Burlington - Lowell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Burlington - Lowell does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Burlington - Lowell with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.29% of adults in Burlington - Lowell have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Burlington - Lowell rank slightly lower than the national average.
+16.29% of adults 25 and older in Burlington - Lowell have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Burlington - Lowell in 2022 was $24,618, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,472 for a family of four.
 However, Burlington - Lowell contains both very wealthy and poor people as well.